Data-driven approach for benchmarking DFTB-approximate excited state methods: Results and Discussion

-We could identify two main sources for the error that is causing the overestimation of $\sigma$-type excitation energies.
+We could identify two main sources for the error that is causing the overestimation of excitation energies in saturated molecules.
 The first source of error is truncating the multipole expansion of the charge density for the computation of the coupling matrix elements in Casida TD-DFTB.
 The second source of error is employing a minimal basis set, which results in a low quality description of the GS-MOs.
 At first glance, what these two approximations have in common is contributing to an over-simplification in the description of the ground state density, either in the ground or excited state formulations.

-Previously, we listed three approximations that TD-DFTB made to LR-TD-DFT.
-The first two of these approximations were required to translate the Casida's eigenvalue problem to the DFTB framework, one of which is the Mulliken monopole approximation to the transition charge density.
-The third approximation of TD-DFTB was introduced to minimise the effort in the computation of the coupling matrix elements, by neglecting the charge fluctuations contributions.
-The latter approximation was considered to be safe by Niehaus \textit{et al.} \cite{Niehaus2009}, having found that the inclusion of $\Delta q_A$-dependent Hubbard-like $U_{A}$ parameters had a negligible effect on the corrected excitation energies.
-However, the same cannot be said for the Mulliken monopole approximation, since it becomes troublesome when dealing with highly localised excitations (i.e. with near full orbital overlap), for which it predicts heavily underestimated transition charges.
-In cases of full orbital overlap, the transition charges vanish and, consequently, so does the coupling matrix; therefore, in those cases TD-DFTB ends up predicting excitation energies that are exactly equal to the KS orbital energy difference.
+In the ESI, we listed the three approximations that TD-DFTB makes to LR-TD-DFT.
+The first two of these approximations are required to translate the Casida's eigenvalue problem to the DFTB framework, one of which is the Mulliken monopole approximation to the transition charge density.
+The third approximation of TD-DFTB is introduced to minimise the effort in the computation of the coupling matrix elements, by neglecting the charge fluctuations contributions.
+The latter approximation was considered to be safe by Niehaus \textit{et~al.} \cite{Niehaus2009}, having found that the inclusion of $\Delta q_A$-dependent Hubbard-like $U_{A}$ parameters had a negligible effect on the corrected excitation energies.
+However, the same cannot be said for the Mulliken monopole approximation, since it becomes troublesome when dealing with highly localised excitations (i.e., with near full orbital overlap), for which it predicts heavily underestimated transition charges.
+Because same-center atomic orbitals do not contribute to the atomic transition charges within the monopole approximation, in the cases of full orbital overlap these charges vanish and, consequently, so does the coupling matrix; therefore, in those cases TD-DFTB ends up predicting excitation energies that are exactly equal to the KS orbital energy difference. \noclub[3]

-All things considered, with a focus on improving $\sigma$-type excitations, we could try (i) to correct the monopole approximation in the excited state method or (ii) improve the ground state estimation of the KS energy gap.
+All things considered, to improve the prediction of excitation energies for saturated molecules, we could attempt (i) to correct the monopole approximation in the ES-method or (ii) improve the ground state estimation of the KS energy gap.
 The second strategy takes into account systems for which $E_1$ can naturally be expected to be very close to the corresponding orbital energy difference.